cyclus/cyclus.github.com/source/cep/cep27.rst

 1. Include the snippet in the class header core: ``#include toolkit/my_snippet.cycpp,h``.

-2. Add the proper default initialisation of the variable required for the snippet.
+2. Add the proper default initialization of the variable required for the snippet.

 3. In the ``Archetype::EnterNotify()``, assign the Snippet with value